fnordoglargh/metametalmapper/README.md

 Neither project release the means of _how_ they acquire the presented data.
 The Metal Graph is limited to Norwegian black metal and the Metal Map lacks e.g. album or gender statistics.
 Meta Metal Mapper closes these gaps and add even more analyzed data.
-It's not flashy but it's the base for your own data science projects.
+It's not flashy, but it's the base for your own data science projects.

 ## Highlight Reel